-Our Board presently consists of seven members, all of whom are elected to serve one year terms.
+Our Board presently consists of five members, all of whom are elected to serve one year terms, expiring at the Annual Meeting.

-Under this Proposal 1, the Board has nominated M. Jay Allison, Roland O. Burns, Elizabeth B. Davis, Morris E. Foster, John D. Jacobi, Jordan T. Marye, and Jim L. Turner.
+Under this Proposal 1, the Board has nominated M. Jay Allison, Roland O. Burns, Elizabeth B. Davis, Morris E. Foster, and Jim L. Turner.